FrontendMatter/adminplus-boilerplate-vue/README.md

 ## Development server

-> You can start a development server on http://localhost:8082 specifically for the demos, with FAST incremental builds and HOT reloading (using webpack-dev-server).
+> You can start a development server on http://localhost:8080, with FAST incremental builds and HOT reloading (using webpack-dev-server).

 #### Prerequisites